Come in, pull up a chair, choose a book, enjoy.

 There are few things in the world that are more versatile than a piece of paper.
 Everything from great novels to simple shopping lists have been written on the material, making it easy to be taken for granted.

-Paper really can do everything – including stimulating the imagination.
-Being creative with paper has been found to be a great way of unlocking and boosting inventive thought.
+Keeping a journal stimulates the imagination.
+Being creative on paper is known to be a great way of unlocking and boosting inventive thought.
+It has been proven to help relieve anxiety, its relaxing by helping us focus.
 Doodling as we talk on the telephone, explaining something on a scrap of paper, making notes of important information.

 Writing and art can inspire our imagination to take flight.